-The location bar also holds the magnification selector and the View as drop-down list.
+The location bar also holds the magnification selector and the View drop-down list.
 To change the magnification of the display in the View pane, click the plus or minus sign in a magnifying glass on either side of the magnification percentage.
 Right-click the magnification percentage itself to return to the default magnification.
 Left-click the magnification percentage to display a drop-down list of magnifications.
-Click View as (to the right of the right-hand magnifying glass) to choose whether to view files as icons or as a list.
+Click View as (to the right of the right-hand magnifying glass) to choose whether to view files as icons, a list, or, under INTREPID, in compact format.

-Status bar The Status bar, at the bottom of the window, indicates how many items are displayed in the View pane.
+Status bar The status bar, at the bottom of the window, indicates how many items are displayed in the View pane.
 If the directory you are viewing is on the local system, it also tells you how much free space is on the device that holds the directory displayed by the View pane.